evoldoers/biomake/README.md

 Assume you have two file formats, ".foo" and ".bar", and a foo2bar converter.

-Add the following rule to your makespec.pro:
+Add the following rule to your Makespec.pro:

     '%.bar' <-- '%.foo',
         'foo2bar $< > $@'.